cert-manager/website/content/docs/configuration/vault.md

 Next, you can either use `JWT` or `kubernetes` auth method in Vault.
 This depends on several factors, for example:
 - Whether Vault is running outside the cluster or not
-- Whether you're running on a public cloud distribution of Kubernetes with OIDC discovery support
+- Whether you're running on a public cloud distribution of Kubernetes with `OIDC` discovery support
-- If not, In openshift for example whether the api server already exposes or can be configured to expose the OIDC discovery endpoint
+- If not, In Openshift for example whether the `apiserver` already exposes or can be configured to expose the `OIDC` discovery endpoint

 | Vault deployment | Cloud managed K8s (EKS,GKE,AKS) | Admin platform rights | Best method/guide                                                       |
 | ---------------- | -------------------------- | ---------------------      | ------------                                                            |